 If the builder is under administration

-If your builder has entered administration, but is not insolvent, it may continue to provide its services to clients.
+If your builder has entered administration, but is not in liquidation, it may continue to provide its services to clients.
 You should contact the administrators, who will be able to advise whether they are likely to wind the business up, or to resolve its financial problems and allow it to continue to operate.

 Make a claim on domestic building insurance

 Domestic building insurance (also called builders warranty insurance) is taken out by a builder for you on work valued at more than $16,000.
 It covers you for the cost of the project if the builder dies, becomes insolvent or disappears.

 Domestic building insurance for your project is likely to have been issued by the Victorian Managed Insurance Agency (VMIA), which should be your first port of call to make a claim.

 Bear in mind that coverage for uncompleted projects may be limited: your claim may only cover 20 per cent of the contract price, and your insurance will not cover advance payments.

 For more information, see our Domestic building insurance and insolvency page.